 Despite 2 or 3 hours of troubleshooting using my iPhone, iPad and Windows 8.1 laptop on 2 different TV’s the closest I ever got was a totally useless display on my TV telling me the adapter was “ready to connect”.
 That looked good at first until I realized that there was no way possible that I could find to use any of the devices to actually connect to the gizmo plugged into my TV!

-Apple TV, Roku and Chromecast are still the best optionsappletv_chromecast_roku_thumb
+Apple TV, Roku and Chromecast are still the best options

 Save your money and your patience by sticking with proven streaming devices like Apple TV, Roku and Chromecast.
 Each of those are very easy to setup and work well with Apple TV, in my opinion, being the best but the most costly option.